oroinc/documentation/user/back-office/system/integrations/microsoft/index.rst

    :alt: Calendar settings on system configuration page

 * **Enable Calendar Sync** - Indicates whether the synchronization of calendar events is enabled.
 * **Sync Direction** - Data synchronization direction.
-Can be Oro to Microsoft, Microsoft, and Both.
+Can be Oro to Microsoft, Microsoft to Oro, and Bidirectional.
 * **Conflict Resolution** - The conflict resolution strategy that should be used if the same calendar events are changed in both Microsoft and Oro.
 This option is applicable only when bidirectional data synchronization is configured.

 These config parameters can be changes at the organization level.